By Bill Minahan | July 10, 2019 | 0 Comments

-Hackers were extorting money from individuals and companies long before crypto-currencies such as bitcoin.
+Hackers were extorting money from individuals and companies long before crypto-currencies such as bitcoin came around.
 However, early hackers used traditional means such as pick up locations and the postal service to retrieve their payments.
 Later, they used third-party services such as PayPal and Western Union to wire money.

 But they all had something in common: a paper trail law enforcement could follow.

-Bitcoin fuels ransomware attacks because it allows cyber criminals to change their addresses over and over again for each online extortion.
-Companies can directly pay hackers the ransom with no loose ends.
+Bitcoin fuels ransomware attacks because it allows cyber criminals to change their addresses over and over again for each ransomware attack.
+Companies and individuals can directly pay hackers the ransom with no loose ends.

 Bitcoin allows hackers from all over the world to attack companies and governments and receive secure payments.
 Hackers have more incentive to demand higher payments because law enforcement can’t track or reprimand them.

 The FBI’s official recommendation is to not pay when hit with ransomware.
 However, as Baltimore proved this spring, it can be far more costly to not pay.
-Each company and attack face a different set of dilemmas when deciding whether to pay.
+Each attack faces a different set of dilemmas when deciding whether to pay.

 The best thing companies can do today is to be aware of their weaknesses, prepared in their protocols, and proactive in their defense.
 If you are hit, seek consult from cyber security professionals who can accurately determine the extent of the threat.